sendgrid/docs/content/docs/for-developers/partners/amazon-marketplace.md

 *To change your account plan:*

-1. Navigate to the [Plan & Billing Details page](https://app.sendgrid.com/settings/billing)in the SendGrid UI.
+1. Navigate to the [Plan & Billing Details page](https://app.sendgrid.com/settings/billing) in the SendGrid UI.
 1. Select Upgrade to AWS Pro, or Downgrade to AWS Basic.

 ![]({{root_url}}/images/aws_upgrade.png "AWS upgrading or downgrading")